 - Consult [older people] on [audiobook preferences] by [using posters and survey forms in libraries].

 Depending on the complexity of your project and the number of stakeholders involved, it may be too cumbersome to include this level of detail for each stakeholder in your final community engagement plan.
 Grouping common elements is a good way to reduce repetition in your engagement plan.

-Methods of engagement
+Methods of stakeholder engagement

-Glyn Walters (Marlborough District Council’s Communications Manager) notes it is well worth considering what opportunities there will be for face to face engagement, which is often overlooked by councils.
+Glyn Walters (Marlborough District Council’s Communications Manager) notes it is well worth considering what opportunities there will be for face-to-face engagement, which is often overlooked by councils.
 He also advises that if one of your engagement methods is social media, you will need to consider how you are going to manage feedback received this way.

-Review your engagement plan
+Review your community engagement plan

 The Queensland document has a useful checklist for identifying any gaps in your engagement plan (see pages 13–14).

 Once you have come up with your ideal engagement plan, it’s time to consider your budget and the staff time available to implement your plan.

 Glyn Walters says it’s important to have a project team in place to share the load of delivering the plan.
 This can include subject experts as well as people to facilitate workshops, prepare written communications, provide graphic design elements, and manage the digital aspects of the process.

 If money and time are in short supply, consider what actions could be modified or removed from the plan while still achieving your engagement goals.